Change happens when the pain of staying the same is greater than the pain of change – Toni Robinson

 2019 – Bachelors in Psychology | DePaul University

 I have experience working in several different community agencies, and private practice.
-During my graduate studies, I interned at Next Step Counseling in Chicago.
-At NSC, I gained experience working with youth, adolescents and adults with a variety of presenting problems.
-In my time in private practice, I have worked mainly with young adults and middle aged adults.
+Over the years, I have gained experience working with youth, adolescents and adults with a variety of presenting problems.
+I have worked mainly with young adults and middle aged adults.
 My strengths lie in anxiety, stress, depression, individuals struggling with self-esteem, identity, cultural and body health issues as well as relationship discord and trauma.
 I have conducted individual and couples counseling with traditional and non-traditional relationships.
 I am very passionate, affirming and thoughtful about working with members from diverse groups including BIPOC clients and folks from the LGBTQ community.
 Growing up in an immigrant home, I am very familiar with the challenges encountered being raised by immigrant parents.
 The stigma correlated to mental health, language barriers, clashing values and beliefs which can cause low self-esteem and loss of identity are a few that impact one’s wellbeing.

 I enjoy finding new recipes and cooking meals at home with family and friends.
 I love to be creative.
 I love to paint, as it helps me express herself and takes my mind off things.
 I have a cat named Lucy so you might see her around.
 I really enjoy watching tv shows/movies with lots of snacks.
 I love the city but being outside in nature hiking, riding bikes, and swimming are my favorite things to do.